Whether you’re in Tennessee to study, work, play, or anything in between, you might want to cover your stuff with renters insurance.

 Okay, so you get that a renters insurance policy is a great idea in theory… but obviously you’re curious about what it can actually do for you.
 Let’s break down the components of what your policy covers and your coverage options.

-‘Personal property coverage makes sure your stuff, your personal belongings, is protected, whether you’re relaxing at your apartment or traipsing across Europe.
+‘Personal property coverage makes sure your stuff, your personal belongings, is protected from “perils” like theft, vandalism, fire, and other damage—whether you’re relaxing at your apartment or traipsing across Europe.
 So if your living room furniture is ruined due to water damage from that burst pipe, or your phone is stolen while you’re taking a trip to Berlin, your renters insurance policy has your back.

 Loss of Use